Bank of America Is Suing Me For Credit Card Debt — How to win

 Bank of America must include the following information to validate the debt:

 You might feel overwhelmed by your debt or debt lawsuit with Bank of America, but you're not alone.
-Hundreds of thousands of consumers are contacted by Bank of America's collections department each year.
-It's possible for you to get them off your back by negotiating a settlement.
+Bank of America's collections department contacts hundreds of thousands of consumers each year.

 After you've filed your written Answer in court, try reaching out to Bank of America to negotiate a settlement.
 Keep in mind that you can likely reach a settlement for less than the original amount you owed.
-In fact, Bank of America is known to settle for 25%-55%, depending on the circumstances.
+In fact, Bank of America is known to settle for 25%-80% of the original debt, depending on the circumstances.

 How to Answer a Summons for debt collection in all 50 states